lightward/mechanic-tasks/docs/send-an-email-alert-when-a-variant-hits-0-total-inventory/README.md

 Tags: Alert, Email, Inventory, Out of Stock, Products

 Use this task to receive an immediate email alert, whenever a variant's total inventory hits 0, when added up across all locations.
-You can limit alerts to a specific collection or publication (e.g. Online Store or POS).
+You can limit alerts to a specific collection or publication (e.g. Online Store or Point of Sale).

 * View in the task library: [tasks.mechanic.dev/send-an-email-alert-when-a-variant-hits-0-total-inventory](https://tasks.mechanic.dev/send-an-email-alert-when-a-variant-hits-0-total-inventory)
 * Task JSON, for direct import: [task.json](../../tasks/send-an-email-alert-when-a-variant-hits-0-total-inventory.json)